 For Drying Dishes and Hands

-The lint-free cleaning cloth is also effective in keeping your dishes and hands dry.
+The lint-free cleaning cloth is also effective at keeping your dishes and hands dry.

 For Cleaning Tarnished Silver

-When cleaning your tarnished silver, you have to wash them first with detergent and warm water.
-Then buff your tarnished silver with a lint-free cleaning cloth.
+When cleaning your tarnished silver, you have to wash the cloth first with detergent and warm water before polishing.
+A lint-free cloth is less likely to leave fibres in the crevices of silverware.

 Nowadays, we can see a variety of advertisements for lint-free cloths.
-But how do you know if these advertisements are telling the truth?
-Is there a particular standard that you have to follow when choosing a lint-free cloth?
+But how do you know if these advertisements are truthful?
+Are there particular standards that you have to follow when choosing a lint-free cloth?
 How can you guarantee that it is suitable for your needs?

-We generally understand what lint-free cloth means.
-The fact is, a lint-free cloth is a type of cloth that has some cotton in it with a combination of other materials.
-However, the problem is in balancing the quantity of cotton against the other fabric.
-Its durability, absorption and lint-free features greatly depend on this.
+We now understand what lint-free means.
+The fact is, a lint-free cloth is a type of cloth that can be made with a combination of materials.
+Durability, absorption and lint-free are all factors to look out for.

 There are a lot of options available when choosing a lint-free cloth.
 First of all, you have to consider your intended application.
-You might want to try a lint-free cloth that is made of 100% polyester, that is, no cotton.
+You might want to try a lint-free cloth that is made of 100% polyester.
 This is ideal if you don’t want any lint left behind while cleaning your item.
 At the same time, it is also totally absorbent.

 However, if you just want to wipe off dust and debris on your windows and other items, then it’s fine to use other types of lint-free blends.
 You could also opt for a high cotton content.

 One of the most important things to consider, though, is whether your lint-free cloth can generate ESD (electrostatic discharge).
 Most often, cloths that produce lint tend to generate a little static charge.
-If you want to prevent ESD on your home equipment, then you should choose high-quality lint-free cloths.
+If you want to prevent ESD when cleaning appliances, then you should choose high-quality lint-free cloths.
 A great choice would be 100% polyester lint-free cloths since they can be used in different types of applications.

-To clean your mirror, windows or glass, use a wet lint-free cloth, and then buff it with a dry one.
-This can guarantee you that your windows, glass and mirror will sparkle.
+To clean mirrors, windows or glass, use a wet lint-free cloth, and then buff it with a dry one.
+This will ensure that your windows, glass or mirrors sparkle.

 When it comes to cleaning your kitchen countertop, dining table and other surfaces in your house, nothing can beat the effectiveness of a microfibre cleaning cloth.